getify/You-Dont-Know-JS/get-started/ch2.md

 }
 ```

-To import and use this module, from another ES6 module like `blogpost.js`:
+To import and use this module, from another ES module like `blogpost.js`:

 ```js
 import { create as createPub } from "publication.js";